arnold-c/OutbreakDetection/manuscript/manuscript.typ

 To examine the sensitivity of the detection system to background noise, we layered the measles incidence time series with one of four noise time series structures: Poisson-only noise; or dynamical noise with rubella-like parameters that could be in- or out-of-phase, or with independent seasonality to the measles dynamics.
 Only dynamical in-phase noise and Poisson-only noise are presented in this manuscript.
 For each noise structure, five different magnitudes of noise were simulated and evaluated: the total annual incidence of noise in each system was either the same magnitude as the average annual measles incidence, two times, four times, six times, or eight times the average annual measles incidence.
 100 time series of 100 years were simulated for each scenario, before summarizing the distributions of outbreak detection methods.

+#emph[Mention that the same model was used to define the noise as the outbreaks.]

 == Defining Outbreaks
 <defining-outbreaks>
 It is common to use expert review to define outbreaks when examining empirical data, but this is not feasible in a modeling study where tens of thousands of years are being simulated.
 To account for this, many studies only simulate a single outbreak within a time series (repeating this short stochastic simulation multiple times to ensemble results), define an outbreak as a period where $R_(upright("effective"))$ \> 1, or use a threshold of \> 2 standard deviations (s.d.) over the mean seasonal incidence observed in empirical data (or from a 'burn-in' period of the simulation) @sternAutomatedOutbreakDetection1999@jombartRealtimeMonitoringCOVID192021@stolermanUsingDigitalTraces2023@salmonMonitoringCountTime2016@teklehaimanotAlertThresholdAlgorithms2004@leclereAutomatedDetectionHospital2017.
 Each method has its uses, but to evaluate the performance of an outbreak detection system in an endemic region where multiple sequential epidemics are expected it is important to clearly define the bounds of the outbreak, which can only be achieved by 2 s.d. \> mean ($R_(upright("effective"))$ will be less than 1 after an outbreak’s peak, but still within what can be reasonably defined as the outbreak’s bounds).
 This, however, assumes strong seasonal forcing and regular periodicity of incidence to produce a smooth enough baseline, which is not present as countries near measles elimination status @grahamMeaslesCanonicalPath2019.
 Here we define a true measles outbreak as a region of the time series that meets the following three criteria: